communities-solar/solar-api/README.md

 ### CDK Deployment example

-This would be an example of a development deployment for the Storage-DynamoDB Stack:
+This would be an example of a development deployment for the Storage-RDS Stack:

 ```bash
 # Go to the "cdk-solar-api" directory: